 Welcome to the City of Vestavia Hills – Alabama’s premier place to live, shop, work and play.
 Vestavia Hills is an economically powerful and culturally fascinating community that exemplifies the ideals of fine southern hospitality.
 A strong sense of community pride, coupled with top-performing schools and a thriving economy, make Vestavia Hills “A Life Above.”

 We are more than a city.
 We are businesses, neighbors and friends, all connected by a place.
 A place built high on a crest by adventurers who sought fertile ground and fresh perspectives.
 A place that inspires us with an elevated view.
 On life.
 On home.
-On Family. and the true meaning of each.
+On Family.
+And the true meaning of each.
 We are rooted in the shared pride of our heritage.
 We are bound by the values we embrace every day.
 We are fueled by the fires that light tomorrow’s course.
 This place is part of who we are.
 This place is part of who our children will become.
 We are here with awareness, with conviction and with a true passion for this beautiful place we call home.
 We are a city that celebrates our successes, special occasions and sense of community.
 Click here to see what “A Life Above” means to us.

 Vestavia Hills: “A Life Above” from Outpost Pictures on Vimeo.